euroargodev/argopy/docs/contributing.rst

 .. note::

-  Large parts of this document came from the `Xarray <http://xarray.pydata.org/en/stable/contributing.html>`_ and `Pandas <http://pandas.pydata.org/pandas*docs/stable/contributing.html>`_ contributing guides.
+  Large parts of this document come from the `Xarray <http://xarray.pydata.org/en/stable/contributing.html>`_ and `Pandas <http://pandas.pydata.org/pandas*docs/stable/contributing.html>`_ contributing guides.

 If you seek **support** for your argopy usage or if you don't want to read